 Through The Columbia Campaign, alumni and friends enable the School to continue to lead the field of journalism education, diversify the student body in every way, and help the dramatically changing profession of journalism meet its potential while maintaining its standards of honest, ethical reporting.

 Journalism Annual Fund

 Make a difference in the lives of students at Columbia and in the field.

 Annual Fund gifts of all sizes have a tremendous immediate impact and lessen the role financial debt plays in employment choices.
-Gifts of $1000 or more ($500 or more for graduates of the past ten years) qualify alumni for exclusive Dean's Circle membership.
-Scholarships are named for donors of $5,000 or more.
+Gifts of $1,000 or more ($500 or more for graduates of the past ten years) qualify alumni for exclusive Dean's Circle membership.
+Annual scholarships are named for donors of $5,000 or more.